Apple Staff Software Engineer Interview: Where the ICT5 Bar Actually Shifts

 Product/Domain round.
 A 60-minute round led by a product manager.
 You're given a real Apple product challenge and asked to balance technical feasibility against user experience, battery life, and privacy.
 Yes, privacy again.
 It comes up everywhere.

 Hiring manager round.
 A 30 to 45 minute conversation evaluating technical leadership and strategic alignment.
 Part behavioral, part "would I want this person setting direction for my team."
+The hiring manager is scoring trust and judgment at the project level: would they hand you a quarter and walk away.
 This one is less about right answers and more about whether they'd trust you to make decisions when they're on vacation.

 Past project deep dive.
 Interviewers drill into a project from your resume: why you made specific design choices, how you handled consistency challenges, what metrics indicated success.
 They are testing whether you actually owned the decisions you claim.
 Hand-waving here is fatal.